About | Journal | Mona | Jack | Molly | Family | Friends | Fertility | Nudity | Sex | Sanity | Spirits | Dreams

 August 30

-I don't think I slept at all last night, but that happens sometimes when my brain is too full.
-Usually, I am just grooving on ideas for some project or artwork that I'm obsessing on at that particular moment.
+Well, that was working for a while, but now sometimes I wake up at 2 a.m. and can't get back to sleep.
+It's not usually a problem because my brain is just busy grooving on ideas for some project or artwork that I'm obsessing on at that particular moment.
 But sometimes my manic brain starts churning on negative things, like what has been happening recently with the baby project . . . and with Jack.
 I'm admittedly having a hard time with all of that.

-When Mona left for work she made me promise I would try to nap, and I said I would, but I knew first I needed to burn some energy in a healthy way, which meant going on a long hike.
-I put on socks and my good walking shoes, grabbed a ball cap and set out -- and immediately I started feeling better.
-There has been on-and-off rain the past several days and the earth under my feet was sodden, and all around me the trees were so green and wet and dripping.
+When Mona left for work, she made me promise I would try to nap, and I said I would, but I knew first I needed to burn some energy in a healthy way, which meant going on a long hike.
+I put on socks and my good walking shoes, grabbed a ball cap, and set out -- and immediately I started feeling better.
+There has been on-and-off rain the past several days, and the earth under my feet was squishy, and all around me the trees were so green and wet and dripping.
 I decided on my longest walk, which basically goes along the interior periphery of our property, but set back enough that I won't be seen from the road.
 It's a long walk and takes a few hours.

 Yes, I did reach the point where I was reconsidering my objectives for the day.
 I didn't NEED to complete this hike.
 I could just go home and have a nice cup of tea.
 Unfortunately, by the time I reached this epiphany, I was way up on the hill by the fence overlooking the highway and the wind was practically knocking me off my feet.

 Jack's house was the closest shelter, and I fought my way there.
 I knew he wasn't home, but I also knew I could get in.
-Not only does he not lock his door, his door does not even have a lock except a latch on the inside.
+Not only does he not lock his door, his door does not even have a lock, except a latch on the inside that he says he uses at night to keep the raccoons from waltzing in.

 When I finally got there, I let myself in and stood dripping in his darkened living room.
-There were no lights on (he doesn't have electricity), but the front of the house is all glass so it would normally be well lit that time of day.
+There were no lights on (he doesn't have electricity), but the front of the house is all glass, so it would normally be well-lit lit that time of day.
 I sat at his wooden table and took off my shoes and sodden socks.
 I felt exhausted, so I climbed the stairs to his little loft bedroom and crawled into his bed.
-It smelled like him and I fell asleep.
+It smelled like him, and I fell asleep.

 My socks were still wet so I carried them and my shoes and went barefoot as I left Jack's house and walked down the hill in the now-sprinkling rain.
 At my own house, I climbed in bed and slept some more until I felt Mona getting in naked beside me.
 I was surprised the whole day had gone by and apologized to her for not making dinner.
 Mona stroked my hair and tears came to her eyes as she said, "I don't care whether I come home to dinner, Libby.
 I just want to come home to you."